minportant/Huff-Enc-Dec/README.md

-# Huffman Encoder and Decoder
+# Enocder and Decoder for .txt files
 Huffman Encoder/Decoder using C++